ZachiNachshon/anchor/README.md

 ![anchor-side](assets/anchor-logo-side-600px.png)

 ## Overview
-Anchor is a utility intended for managing a volatile local Docker / Kubernetes development environment with ease.
+Anchor is a utility intended for managing an ephemeral local Docker / Kubernetes development environment with ease.
 <br> It is based on:
-- [Docker](https://github.com/docker) for running containerized applications.
+- [Docker](https://github.com/docker) for running containerized applications
-- [Kind](https://github.com/kubernetes-sigs/kind) for running local K8s cluster as a docker container.
+- [Kind](https://github.com/kubernetes-sigs/kind) for running local K8s cluster as a docker container
-- [HomeBrew](https://github.com/Homebrew/brew) for managing maxOS/Linux packages.
+- [HomeBrew](https://github.com/Homebrew/brew) for managing maxOS/Linux packages
-- [Kubectl](https://github.com/kubernetes/kubernetes/tree/master/pkg/kubectl) for running commands against Kubernetes clusters.
+- [Kubectl](https://github.com/kubernetes/kubernetes/tree/master/pkg/kubectl) for running commands against Kubernetes clusters

 ## Why
 1. Development environment should strive to be the same as production